 This changed in 1958, with quad headlamps becoming legal in all 48 states.
 Most manufacturers switched over to the new look almost immediately (Think back to how square headlights popped up almost overnight on every car when they first became legal in 1976).

 So the question with quad headlights became how to arrange them.
-Most manufacturers went with a side-by-side arrangement for their low and high beam bulbs, although a few, like the aforementioned Nash, went with a vertically stacked arrangement (a look that would become more popular in the mid-60s).
+Most manufacturers went with a side-by-side arrangement for their low and high beam bulbs, although a few, like the aforementioned Nash, went with a vertically stacked arrangement (a look that Pontiac would popularize in the mid-60s).

-Lincoln, a perennial #2 in the luxury car race (behind Cadillac), upon seeing the success that Cadillac was having with their ever more flamboyant designs, decided to meet Cadillac’s excess, and then raised it.
-Everything about the 1958 Lincoln was designed to scream “Hey, look at me!” from the reverse canted “Breezeway” rear window on the Continental to the expansive 131” wheelbase to the large scallops on the front and rear fenders.
+Lincoln, a perennial #2 in the luxury car race (behind Cadillac), upon seeing the success that Cadillac was having with their ever more flamboyant designs, said to Cadillac, “Hold my beer.”
+Everything about the 1958 Lincoln was designed to scream “Hey, look at me!” from the reverse-canted “Breezeway” rear window on the Continental to the expansive 131” wheelbase to the large scallops on the front and rear fenders.
 Honestly, I’m surprised they didn’t try adding a third axle or a second floor.
 Canted headlights were just the icing on the crazy cake.

 For 1959, perhaps realizing that they had gone a little overboard, Lincoln tried toning down the look just a little, integrating the canted headlights into the grille (eliminating the separate pods), and smoothing out the front and rear fenders a bit.